KrishSaraf/BTC-Cash-and-Carry/README.md

 # Bitcoin Cash-and-Carry Arbitrage System

+## 2025 Backtest Results (January 1 - November 17, 2025)

+I recently completed a comprehensive backtest of this cash-and-carry arbitrage system spanning 320 days from January 1st to November 17th, 2025.
+Starting with $1,000,000 in capital, the system generated a total return of $79,781 (7.98%), which annualizes to 9.15% APR over the holding period.
+The strategy successfully navigated various market conditions while maintaining delta-neutral exposure through automated rollovers and re-hedging.

+**Key Performance Highlights:**

+**April Performance:** During April 2025, Bitcoin experienced a strong rally, rising from $85,160 to $94,182 (+10.59%).
+Despite this significant upward move, our delta-neutral cash-and-carry strategy delivered a positive return of $15,474 (1.43%), capturing basis spreads while the hedge limited exposure to Bitcoin's price appreciation.
+The automated rollover mechanism executed smoothly during this period, transitioning from expiring contracts to new quarterly contracts while maintaining precise hedge ratios.
+This demonstrates the strategy's ability to generate returns independent of Bitcoin's directional moves.

+**November Performance:** November 2025 presented challenging market conditions, with Bitcoin experiencing a sharp correction from $110,117 to $92,149 (-16.32%) by the exit date.
+Our portfolio experienced a drawdown of $86,503 (-7.42%) during the month, but critically, this was less than half of Bitcoin's decline.
+The delta-neutral hedge structure proved its value, protecting the portfolio from the full impact of the market correction.
+The final exit on November 17th was executed cleanly, with all positions unwound over 24 hours using our TWAP methodology, resulting in a final portfolio value of $1,079,781.

+The results validate the core thesis: by systematically capturing basis spreads while maintaining delta-neutral exposure, the strategy can generate consistent returns with significantly lower volatility than holding spot Bitcoin alone.
+The automated execution and position management infrastructure proved robust across different market regimes—from the steady basis capture during Bitcoin's April rally to the protective hedging during November's correction.

+---

 An automated trading system for Bitcoin cash-and-carry arbitrage.
 Takes a $1M position across spot and futures markets, manages it over time with automatic contract rollovers, and exits completely after the holding period.

 ## What is Cash-and-Carry Arbitrage?